zi-hui/tp/docs/UserGuide.md

 ### 3.6.
 Expenditure

 #### 3.6.1.
 Display User Expenditure: `displayexpenditure` (Isabella)
-Displays the weekly total expenditure and amount used in cooking.
-Amount used in cooking indicates the monetary value of ingredients the user ended up making use of in their cooking.
+Displays the total expenditure and amount used in cooking for the week to help the user gauge future expenditure on ingredients.
-<br>Total expenditure increases whenever the user executes `addingredient` command to simulate purchase of groceries.
+* Total expenditure increases whenever the user executes `addingredient` command to simulate purchase of groceries.
+You may refer to [3.3.1.
+Adding an ingredient](#331-adding-an-ingredient-addingredient).
+* Amount used in cooking is the cost of all the ingredients the user manages to use for cooking and represents the amount of expenditure the user benefited from.
 <br>Amount used in cooking increases when user executes `cookrecipe` command or when user responds with `yes` to the corresponding prompt when executing `deleteingredient`.
-<br> You may refer to [Section 3.3.3.
-Delete an ingredient](#333-delete-an-ingredient-deleteingredient) command section to understand how to use the command.
+You may refer to [3.4.5.
+Cooking a recipe](#345-cooking-a-recipe-cookrecipe) and [Section 3.3.3.
+Delete an ingredient](#333-delete-an-ingredient-deleteingredient).

 __Format:__ `displayexpenditure`